Easily Calibrate an Ultra-Short Throw Projector for Sewing

 While you are “mounting” your ultra-short throw projector, raise and lower the projector until you are happy with the size of the image.
 Do this with the projector on.
 You will not be able to adjust the height later without messing up your calibration.
 Anytime your projector is moved up or down after calibration will require you to “re-calibrate”.

-You cannot rotate the image from your projector.
+You cannot rotate the image.
 The projector should be placed on the long side of the table to take advantage of the entire width of the projection.

 Adjusting Image Position